AndreyLugovskoy/cherry-scripts/README.md

 and finds out which and whose job is running on node.

-~~Punishes the user (oh shit! it's me)~~

 swapthings.sh contains the commands to be run on node

 Uses squeue instead of ssact unlike swap_func.sh

-## clean_shm_pssh.sh

-searches and destorys certain directory stored in /dev/shm.
-Or anything else you can only reach while only being on node